Are the drums the right instruments for me?

 What do I need in a drum set?

 The basic instruments in a drum set are the snare drum, the bass drum, and the cymbals.
 Other instruments can be included, but this depends on the student’s preferences and proficiency.
-A student under 8 years of age can use a junior drum set.
-We recommend using a regular sized drum set for students age 9 and above.
+A drum student under 8 years of age can use a junior drum set.
+We recommend using a regular-sized drum set for drum students aged 9 and above.

 What if my child wants to learn to play the drums, but I (the parent or guardian) want them to learn an instrument that is not as loud?

 We have received this question a few times from parents throughout the years.
 Our number 1 recommendation is to use an electronic drum set.
 This set allows only the student to hear what they are playing using headphones.
 For a traditional drum set, the loud sounds can be reduced by soundproofing the room where the drum set is located.
 Damper pads can also be placed on the drums to reduce the volume.